foundry-vtt-community/wiki.js/development/guides/package-best-practices.md

 - Package manifest should never download the "latest" zip (e.g. a zip of the current `master` branch) but rather each version's module.json `manifest` url would download that specific version.

 # Localization
+- Don't hardcode your strings, use localization right from the start.
+It is easier to localize from the start.
 - Make use of as many existing strings as possible.
-- Keep your localization strings confined to your module's namespace.
+- Keep your localization strings confined to your package's namespace.
-- Don't hardcode your strings, use localization right from the start.
-It will be much harder to adapt it later.

 # Files and Dependencies
 - Paths to your files use the exact same case-sensitive directories as in the download zip.
 Windows, Linux, and OSX treat capitalization of directories differently.
 - Never do a relative import (esmodule) from one module to another (or to a system).
 If you need access to something, contact the developer and ask them to expose it instead.
 - A dependency on another module should be resolved by `CONFIG` variables defined by that dependency or namespaced classes or Hooks.